53 Black-Owned Food Brands That You Need In Your Kitchen

 By T.K.
 Brady, Maggie Wong, Rachel Trujillo and Michelle Baricevic

 Black lives matter.
-And as protests against systemic racism continue throughout the country, Americans are being called upon to put their money where their mouth is.
+And as efforts to dismantle systemic racism continue throughout the country, Americans are being called upon to put their money where their mouth is.
 On social media, you’ll find resources circulating with information on where to donate (community bail funds, the NAACP Legal Defense and Educational Fund, and Black Lives Matter are good places to start), lists of restaurants to patronize, documentaries and films to watch and books to read.
 But your support doesn’t — and shouldn’t — need to stop there.

 Grocery shopping is habitual and something many of us do on a regular basis.
 We buy the same brands, make the same meals and have rarely taken stock of what’s in our pantries until this pandemic.
 It’s time to take stock again.
 Buying from Black-owned food businesses is a way to continually support the Black community and stock your shelves with quality products you’ll use all the time.
 Below is a list of pantry staples, snacks, coffee, tea and wine brands available nationwide.
 It's important to note that we stand by these products for their quality, taste and craftsmanship — not simply because they're Black-owned.